static void Main()

 // ...
 You can check the denominator in a separate step.

 }Unhandled Exception: System.DivideByZeroException: Attempted to divide by zero.

 at Program.Main() in ...
 Program.cs:line 11

-Discussion.
-Let's discuss the C# compiler's capacity to detect division by zero errors.
-If you try to divide by a constant zero (the number 0 in source code), the program will fail to compile and can never be executed.
+A discussion.
+If you try to divide by a constant zero (the number 0 in source code), the program will fail to compile.
+It can never be executed.

 Division by constant zero

+A summary.
 We demonstrated the DivideByZeroException in the C# language, which is detected at two different stages: compile-time and runtime.
 This exception is built into the C# language itself.
-The specification contains the exact requirements.

 A final note.
 To avoid the divide by zero exception, you must check the denominator against the zero value.
 This numeric check will be much faster than having an exception thrown in the runtime.